pickletiff/tifftiff-dataviz-portfolio/critique-by-design.md

 <img src="cat-original-graphic.png" width="500"/>

-I chose this visualization because it took me a bit longer to understand what the graphic wanted to show me.
-Ribbon charts aim to show rank over time, and while the cat graphic does so, it leaves the viewers asking more questions.
-How much time did rank number 1 take up?
-For rank 2, were all the different activities taking up the same time, thus making them all rank 2?

 ## Step two: the critique
 _Don't forget to complete the Google Form found on the assignment page.
 You can summarize your thoughts here._

-Insert form summary.
+I chose this visualization because it took me a bit longer to understand what the graphic wanted to show me.
+Ribbon charts aim to show rank over time, and while the cat graphic does so, it leaves the viewers asking more questions.
+  - How much time did rank number 1 take up?
+  - For rank 2, were all the different activities taking up the same time, thus making them all rank 2?
+  -

 ## Step three: Sketch a solution